The structure group for quasi-linear equations via universal enveloping algebras: The Lie algebra structure

 The presence of a pre-Lie structure connects to the pre-Lie algebras in rough paths \cite{BCFP19} and regularity structures \cite{BCCH19}.
-Indeed, as we shall see in Section \ref{Sect5} in the specific case of driven ODEs, $\triangleleft$ is related to the grafting pre-Lie product (up to combinatorial factors, see Subsection \ref{Sect5.4} for a detailed discussion).
+Indeed, as we shall see in Section \ref{Sect5} in the specific case of driven ODEs, $\prelie$ is related to the grafting pre-Lie product (up to combinatorial factors, see Subsection \ref{Sect5.4} for a detailed discussion).

-We now come to an important observation: There is a bigradation\footnote{This is just a compact way of saying that there exist two gradations, which we put together in a two-component vector, cf. \eqref{fs02}.} on the index set $\{1,2\}\cup\{(\gamma,\n) \, | \, [\gamma]\ge 0,\n\not=\0\}$ of our (linearly independent) family of derivations that is compatible with the pre-Lie product $\triangleleft$.
+We now come to an important observation: There is a bigrading\footnote{This is just a compact way of saying that there exist two gradings, which we put together in a two-component vector, cf. \eqref{fs02}.} on the index set $\{1,2\}\cup\{(\gamma,\n) \, | \, [\gamma]\ge 0,\n\not=\0\}$ of our (linearly independent) family of derivations that is compatible with the pre-Lie product $\prelie$.
 Indeed, we associate a pair of integers to every index by the following map $\gls{bigrading}$:

-By compatibility we mean that for any two elements $D,D'$ of our family, provided not both are of the form $\partial_i$, the product $D\triangleleft D'$ is a linear combination of elements of our family that only correspond to indices such that their bigradation is the sum of the bigradations of the index for $D$ and for $D'$.
+By compatibility we mean that for any two elements $D,D'$ of our family, provided not both are of the form $\partial_i$, the product $D\prelie D'$ is a linear combination of elements of our family that only correspond to indices such that their bigrading is the sum of the bigradings of the index for $D$ and for $D'$.
 This is obvious for the second item in (\ref{fs01}).
 Expanding the first item in (\ref{fs01}) as

 and appealing to definition (\ref{fs02}) we see that our claim amounts to

 and to (\ref{ao46}).
 The second part of this implication also follows from Lemma \ref{Lem3.1}.